“Learn and forget”.Morihei Ueshiba O Sensei

 #4 – Envisioning

-Having a big picture of what is happening is never easy, especially considering the volume of opinions we get to listen daily about any topic compared to the number of reliable sources toward a topic.
+Having a big picture of what is happening is never easy, especially considering the volume of opinions we listen to daily about anything, compared to the number of reliable sources on a topic.
 Hence, it is important to put into context what is happening with what people think, but also what is not said.
 Which alas, it is what often happens in many corporate environments.

-While we could put a big lack of trust between us and institution as a barrier, we need to consider that such attitude could be a double edge blade and that the refusal to get information in this regards is a derailment factor driven by biases and emotions.
-To survive that, what helps is to see the workplace as a living organism full of contradictions that somehow manages to carry on: after all, such contradictions explain the continuous transformations (as a cause and as an effect).
+While we could put a big lack of trust between us and institutions as a barrier, we need to consider that such an attitude could be a double edge blade and that the refusal to get information in this regard is a derailment factor driven by biases and emotions.
+To survive that, what helps it is to see the workplace as a living organism full of contradictions that somehow manages to carry on: after all, such contradictions explain the continuous transformations (as a cause and as an effect).

-Understanding the vision of your company, organization etc. it is about contextualize individual’s actions and preference and their place in the big picture and it may be a great tool to enable teaming for success.
+Understanding the vision of your company, organization, etc. is about contextualizing individuals’ actions and preference and their place in the big picture and it may be a great tool to enable teaming for success.

-Also, it is an essential skills if you are interested in a career path which focuses on research or Big Data and machine learning – albeit under another perspective.
+Also, it is an essential skill if you are interested in a career path that focuses on research or Big Data and machine learning – albeit from another perspective.
 Anyhow, data literacy is going to be a powerful tool to get the big picture as much as using critical thinking.